aitoroses/floxide/CONTRIBUTING.md

-# Contributing to Flowrs
+# Contributing to Floxide

-Thank you for considering contributing to Flowrs!
+Thank you for considering contributing to Floxide!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct